Garv31/Garv31/README.md

 Most of my recent work sits at the intersection of full stack development and system design — building APIs and data models that hold up as an application grows, not just ones that work on day one.
 I care about the reasoning behind an architectural decision as much as the decision itself.

-Outside of coursework, I spend time reading about distributed systems and cloud infrastructure, and translating that into side projects rather than leaving it as theory.

 ```text
 Open to      : full-stack and backend-focused roles